slviajero/tinybasic/README.md

 The program is written in C but only putchar and getchar are used from the libraries.
 All other code is done by hand.
 The C stack is not used for arithmetic to keep it minimal.
 The interpreter uses a set of global variables, an own stack and a static memory and variable array to emulate the low memory environment of the early microcomputers.

-Arithmetic is 16 bit.
+Arithmetic is 16 bit, 32bit or float.
 The full set of logical expresssions with NOT, AND, OR is implemented C style.
 Conditions are part of the arithemtic and not separate like in many basic dialects.
 This makes the call stack of the recursive descent deeper but simplifies other code.
 To reduce the memory footprint of this part of the runtime code no arguments are passed in the C functions.
 Instead, an own multi purpose 16 bit stack is added.

-Memory access is strictly 16bit and 8bit.
+Memory access by default is strictly 8bit.
 For memory, stack and variable access, array logic is used and not C pointers.
-This allows all pointers to be short integers which can be stored on the arithmetic stack if needed.
+This allows all pointers to be integers which can be stored on the arithmetic stack if needed.

 The interpreted can be compliled with standard gcc on almost any architecture or in the Arduino IDE without changes.